The top musical theatre songs you need to listen to

 While a musical can have an excellent storyline and a breathtaking set, an anthemic song will make certain productions stand out amongst the rest.
 There are lots of musical hits, but there are a few timeless musical numbers that everyone needs to listen to.
-These songs from a wide range of musicals will have you singing to yourself all day long.
-As well as musical theatre songs, listen to the incredible works of Stephen Sondheim with our guide all about the musical maestro.
+These songs from a wide range of musicals will have you singing to yourself all day long, written by legendary lyricists including Stephen Schwartz, Andrew Lloyd Webber and Stephen Sondheim.

 Musical theatre songs you’ll enjoy